Box: Best Case This Stock Is Fairly Valued (NYSE:BOX)

 On the one hand, Box has not seen its share price appreciate during 2020, thus leading investors to reason that its stock is undervalued.

-However, as go through and appraise its opportunity, particularly in contrast with Dropbox, there's simply not enough here to attract new shareholders to Box's stock.
+However, as we go through and appraise its opportunity, particularly in contrast with Dropbox, there's simply not enough here to attract new shareholders to Box's stock.

 Box will report its Q3 2021 results next week, Tuesday, after hours.
 Stay tuned.